Digital Object Identifier

 ISBN-A is a service that allows an ISBN to be expressed in the DOI system by including it in the syntax string of a DOI.
 This enables that ISBN to become actionable or clickable on the web.
 The ISBN-A always identifies the same product as the corresponding ISBN.
 ISBN-As do not exist automatically for each ISBN since they must be requested and registered in the DOI system.
 ISBN-A are available from national ISBN Agencies that are also DOI Registration Agencies.

-The following ISBN Agencies also offer an ISBN-A service:
+The Italy ISBN Agency also offers an ISBN-A service.